Reading Time: 8 minutes

-For every car that is shipped, a new scammer is born.
+For every car that legitimate auto shippers ship, a new scammer is born.
 It’s sad, but that’s the state of the world we live in.
 With more access to technology, more people would rather spend their time coming up with new scams than finding legitimate work for their hands.
 How do you avoid car shipping scam?
 It’s easy with these simple steps.

 All you want when you’re moving, is to rest assured that your car will arrive at its destination without any delays or damage.
-Of course, you’d rather not spend an arm and a leg, but you want to know the auto transportation company is reliable.
+Of course, you’d rather not spend an arm and a leg, but you want to know the auto transportation company is reliable and not a car shipping scam.
 Unfortunately, many vehicle owners are caught by auto shipping scammers looking to make a quick buck.

 How Car Shipping Scams Operate

-Unscrupulous criminals – posing as auto shippers – operate all around the world, targeting people who sell cars, motorbikes, boats and other high value items.
+Unscrupulous criminals – posing as auto shippers – operate all around the world, targeting people who sell cars, motorbikes, boats and other high value items and are in need of car relocation.

-They copy information from legitimate auto shipping companies’ websites and use that to create their own sites.
+They copy information from legitimate auto shipping companies‘ websites and use that to create their own car shipping scam sites.
 Next, they target people who are selling cars (the victims), and offer to buy it.

 They would send the seller a check which includes the cost of the vehicle, as well as the cost of shipping the vehicle overseas through their “approved shipping company” – which is really just their own site.
 This is known as a phishing scam.